Tetsuya3850/CS-Terminology/README.md

 Scaling vertically means adding more resources to an individual server.
 This might mean adding more hard drives so a single server can contain the entire data set, or moving the computation to a bigger server with a faster CPU or more memory.
 In each case, vertical scaling is accomplished by making the individual resource capable of handling more on its own.
 However, it can only scale to the best one machine on Earth.
 Scaling horizontally, on the other hand, is to add more nodes.
 This might be a second server to store parts of the data set, or splitting the operation or load across some additional nodes.

 ### CAP Theorem
-In a distributed computer system, you can only support two of the following guarantees:
+In a distributed computer system, you can only support two of the following guarantees:<br/>
 Consistency - Every read receives the most recent write or an error<br/>
 Availability - Every request receives a response, without guarantee that it contains the most recent version<br/>
 Partition Tolerance - The system continues to operate despite arbitrary partitioning due to network failures<br/>